An Accidental MentorDec 15, 2021

 His next words, I will never forget: “You don’t know me, but you saved my life.”

-I listened as he told me that he spent several months in physical rehab and had undergone therapy to recover from the motor vehicle accident.
+I listened as he told me that he had spent several months in physical rehab and undergoing therapy to recover from the motor vehicle accident.
 He told me that he was back to doing his community work and doing the work he loved – donating free legal work to people through a local ministry.
 He told me his entire family was thankful for me, because they felt if it hadn’t been for my actions, he would not be at Christmas dinner this year.
 He thanked me for my gift to him.